 Once players have found their resolution match, they have to go tape the resolution to this photo booth above their heads and take a picture together.
 First team to get a picture with the correct resolution wins a Champagne Bottle Party Popper, it’s seriously the best New Year’s Eve popper ever!

-Also, put a piece of masking tape on a big pot lid and write 2016 on it.
+Also, put a piece of masking tape on a big pot lid and write the year on it.
 This will be your caught pot.

 New Year’s Eve Games: A Seat at the Table

 Prep: Order this Gilded Romance Table Top-It and use the customizing software on Shingidz to create months all around the inside of the table.
 Either place or tape the runners onto rectangle tables at your party.

 You want to make sure to have one month per person at your party, so if you are planning to have 24 people at your party, order two table runners.
 Number the tables in some way.

 Print out cards with pop culture events that happened during the year, making sure they’re ones with a specific date.
 The photo below shows some examples for last year, but you can use the events from these printable trivia games to make cards for this year!